 Lee Munroe is an Email Designer and Developer based in San Francisco, California.

-Lee was Product Design Lead at Mailgun by Rackspace, an email service for developers, where he open-sourced several email related tools for developers including a Grunt workflow.
-His GitHub stars for email related projects amount to over 10,000.
+Lee was Design Lead & Developer Evangelist at Mailgun by Rackspace, an email service for developers, where he open-sourced several email related tools for developers including an automated workflow.
+His GitHub stars for email related developer tools amount to over 15,000.

-As well as open-sourcing email tools, Lee has spoke at several leading industry conferences about email development workflow including Litmus Email Design Conference (Boston), WebU (Toronto), Future of Web Design (San Francisco), O'Reilly Fluent Conference (San Francisco).
-Lee has authored several articles on email design and development.
-Read more about his email design workflow here.
+As well as open-sourcing software, Lee has spoke at several leading industry conferences about email development including Litmus Email Design Conference (Boston), WebU (Toronto), Future of Web Design (San Francisco), O'Reilly Fluent Conference (San Francisco).